stfc/mimic/README.md

 The main menu is configured separately in `config/menu-config.php`.

 If you are using any of the files to do with cloud data, the xmlrpc login details should be stored in `config/xmlrpc.config`.

+Because of to how PHP's include paths work, all your mimic files and folders will need to be in your server root directory.

 Views
 ---------